 - Mind the Cushions: The cushions of your boat can also work as flotation devices in a time of emergency.
 So, do not forget to make sure they are in good condition before sailing the boat.

 - Duct Tapes & Garbage Bags: You should always be prepared for the worst scenario.
-Big garbage bags along with duct tapes can save your life by stopping water leaks.
+Big garbage bags along with duct tape can save your life by stopping water leaks.
 You should always take them in the water.

 - White Vinegar: You will be surprised to know the versatile use of white vinegar.
-Apart from being a good ingredient of your foods, they can save you from uncomfortable itchiness if you get in contact with a jellyfish or pesky mosquitoes.
+Apart from being a good ingredient in your foods, they can save you from uncomfortable itchiness if you get in contact with a jellyfish or pesky mosquitoes.

 Repair Any Dents, Dings And Damaged Seams With Muggy Weld

-But you are going to need high quality supplies for the repair as only that can ensure the highest longevity of your boat.
-We at Muggy Weld provide only the most pristine maintenance welding supplies that you can use to get your boat back into tip top shape.
+But you are going to need high-quality supplies for the repair as only that can ensure the highest longevity of your boat.
+We at Muggy Weld provide only the most pristine maintenance welding supplies that you can use to get your boat back into tip-top shape.
 So, take a look at our welding supply collection and order what you need to begin your aluminum boat maintenance process.